noctuelles/42-rainfall/level9/ressources/README.md

 ```

 Since the class contains **virtual functions**, the compiler has added a **virtual pointer** that points to a **virtual table**, that contains the address of the two method that are virtual : the *plus* and *minus* sign that are overloaded.
+There is two virtual function, so they will be two entry in the virtual table, but the program is only calling the `operator+` overload, and this is the first entry in the virtual table.

 The `setAnnotation` method is unsafe and can overflow if the size of the string exceed the buffer allocated in the class.
 By overflowing the `buffer`, we can actually overwrite the **virtual pointer** of the second instance.
 We can make it point to a *fake* **vtable** that has an entry that points to a *shellcode*.